jbcodeforce/flink-studies/docs/index.md

 ### Clusters

 Use **session** cluster to run multiple jobs: we need a JobManager container.
-Job cluster is for as single job: the cluster and the job are deployed together.
+Job cluster is for a single job: the cluster and the job are deployed together.

 Different [deployment models](https://ci.apache.org/projects/flink/flink-docs-release-1.11/ops/deployment/) are supported:

 * Deploy on executing cluster, this is the **session mode**.
-There is a trade off to run multiple concurrent jobs in session mode.
+(There is a trade off to run multiple concurrent jobs in session mode).
 * **Per job** mode, spin up a cluster per job submission.
 More k8s oriented.
 This provides better resource isolation.
-* **Application mode** creates a cluster per app with the main() executed on the JobManager.
+* **Application mode** creates a cluster per app with the main() function executed on the JobManager.
 It can include multiple jobs but run inside the app.
 It allows for saving the CPU cycles required, but also save the bandwidth required for downloading the dependencies locally.

 ### Useful links